 Our Getaway on the Gold Coast provides Short and Medium Term Accommodation – with en-suite private rooms and 24 hour support.
 The team support short periods of respite, time away from home, supported holidays and longer stays following discharge from hospital.
 You can also stay with us while waiting for Supported Independent Living (SIL) or home adaptions to be completed.

 Living with an intellectual disability as an adult will almost certainly require some ongoing support.
 This can include accommodation, communication, financial management and more.
 Goals may focus on developing independence as parents need to step back from their caring role.
-Montrose support can include Social Work advice to help a client with an intellectual disability live safely away from home.
+Northcott support can include Social Work advice to help a client with an intellectual disability live safely away from home.
 Communication and Assistive Technology needs can also continue to be addressed.

 As you grow older you might like to catch your own transport, move out of home, holiday independently from your family and pursue a job.
-The team at Montrose can help you develop new skills, overcome accessibility barriers and work with other organisations who may not be as aware of intellectual disabilities to get the support you need.
+The team at Northcott can help you develop new skills, overcome accessibility barriers and work with other organisations who may not be as aware of intellectual disabilities to get the support you need.
 Where you are moving in to Supported Independent Living (SIL) Accommodation, we can help with training support workers to be able to support your individual needs.

 Having a connection to your local community is important to feeling valued and contributing to society.
 Additional supports can be useful as you move from university to the workplace or into new accommodation in a different area.